Genivia/ugrep/README.md

 Named configuration files are intended to streamline custom search tasks, by reducing the number of command line options to just one `---FILE` to use the collection of options specified in `FILE`.
 The `--config=FILE` option and its abbreviated form `---FILE` load the specified configuration file located in the working directory or, when not found, located in the home directory:

     ug ---FILE ...
     ugrep ---FILE ...

-By constrast to the default `.ugrep` configuration file, an error is produced when `FILE` is not found or cannot be loaded.
+An error is produced when `FILE` is not found or cannot be read.

 Named configuration files can be used to define a collection of options that are specific to the requirements of a task in the development workflow of a